DonnieTD/NodeBackEndBase/ReadMe.txt

 4) Add your Database name,username, and password

-5) Add the domain of the client and the api eg. www.domainone.com,www.domaintwo.com ( is this redudant ? )
+5) Add the domain of the client and the api eg. www.domainone.com,www.domaintwo.com ( Is this redudant ? )

 6) Create mongodb DB and Users Col
     In atlas: